draios/onprem-install-docs/5.1/5.1.10/advanced.md

 ## Installer on EKS

-### Creating a cluster
+### Create a Cluster

-Please do not use eksctl 0.10.0 and 0.10.1 as those are known to be buggy see: kubernetes/kubernetes#73906 (comment)
+Please do not use `eksctl` 0.10.0 and 0.10.1 as those are known to be defective.
+For more information, see kubernetes/kubernetes#73906 (comment)
 ```bash
 eksctl create cluster \
    --name=eks-installer1 \